jacksonqueenking/white-glove/README.md

 ## Getting Started

 - Install dependencies: `npm install`
-- Start the Next.js dev server: `npm run dev`
+- Start the Next.js dev server (App Router): `npm run dev`
 - Visit `http://localhost:3000` to see the welcome screen.

-The development server supports hot reloading, so changes inside the `pages` directory appear instantly in the browser.
+The development server supports hot reloading, so edits inside the `app` directory appear instantly in the browser.

+This project uses the Next.js App Router (`app/` directory) with a single `app/page.js` entry point and global styles in `app/globals.css`.

 ## Developing with Vercel CLI